 THEME AND VARIATIONS (T/V): Examples of some types of Scottish music with this form are as follows:

-a. ceol mor – This form has ancient roots in Scottish harp music that have been lost until recent times.
+- Ceol Mor– This form has ancient roots in Scottish harp music that have been lost until recent times.
 Ceol mor is currently played as the piobaireachd or pibroch of the great Highland bagpipes.
 Variations may be added to any of the more formal harp airs.
 Variations may be constructed by simplifying the notes of a slow air to a basic structure, which is altered rhythmically and made more complicated by decorating these basic notes.
 The decorating motifs grow more elaborate with each variation.
-Examples: “The Lament for the Earl of Wigtown” (Daniel Dow), “Cumh Easig Earraghaal” (Lament for the Bishop of Argyll; Daniel Dow; arranged for harp by Alison Kinnaird).
+Examples: “The Lament for the Earl of Wigtown” (Daniel Dow), “Cumha Easbuig Earraghaidheal” (Lament for the Bishop of Argyll; Daniel Dow; arranged for harp by Alison Kinnaird).

-b.
-Ports and other early forms of the T/V – These are some (not all) ports and other tunes of the following form: a series of short four or eight bar parts which form a repetitive progression, one to the next.
+- Ports and other early forms of the T/V – These are some (not all) ports and other tunes of the following form: a series of short four or eight measure parts which form a repetitive progression, one to the next.
 Each part usually ends with the same, or similar, sequence of notes.
 An example is “Rory Dall’s Port.”

-c.
-19th century fiddle T/Vs – These are tunes of 16 or 32 bars which are repeated with alterations to the theme, such as eighth note or triplet runs based on major notes of the theme.
+- 19th century fiddle T/Vs – These are tunes of 16 or 32 measures which are repeated with alterations to the theme, such as eighth note or triplet runs based on major notes of the theme.
 Many examples may be found in 18th and 19th century fiddle tunes.